vicinityh2020/vicinity-agent/docs/AGENT.md

 **adapter-id** specifies the adapter of local object.
 This key is optional, if using single adapter, but is **mandatory**, if using **multiple adapters** or Adapter explicitly provides it.

-Using this declaration, the Agent will create and subscribe to channels on when it starts.
+Using this declaration, the Agent will create and subscribe to channels when it starts.

 ### Dynamic channel management